Category Archives: Fundraisers

 Prayer Sponsors For Children

-School has started or will be starting soon, and children are entering a spiritual war zone.
+School has started, and children are entering a spiritual war zone.
 They need prayer.
 That’s why having a prayer sponsor for each child in your ministry is essential.
 Here’s a few ideas on how to have prayer sponsors.

 Advertise in the congregation.
 Let the members of the congregation know that they are committing not only to praying for a child every day, but to connecting with that child at least once a month.
 They should also send the child a birthday card and thinking of you postcards occasionally.
 Let the sponsors know they are committing to this for one year.